-Kent Union has developed the Buddy Scheme to help both new and returning students settle into life at Kent by matching them with students who can provide informal support through regular meet-ups, sharing their experiences and tips.
+The Kent Union Buddy Scheme helps both new and returning students settle into life at Kent.
+It brings together students who can provide informal support through regular meet-ups, sharing their experiences and tips.